-The Department of Public Safety seeks to provide a safe campus.
+The Department of Public Safety and Cleveland County Sheriff's Office seeks to provide a safe campus.
 We believe safety is everyone's responsibility.
 Please help us to keep the campus safe by:

 - Downloading the SafeZone app

 - Reporting suspicious activity

 - Reporting crimes

-- · Reporting emergencies and safety concerns
+- Reporting emergencies and safety concerns

 - Locking your vehicle doors

 - Locking your room door

 - Keeping your valuables close by

-MACU DPS can be reached by using the SafeZone app, dialing "711" on any university phone or (405) 694-5242 from any phone to request assistance from the Department of Public Safety.
-You can also text a police officer at (405) 694-5242.
+The Cleveland County Deputy on Duty can be reached by using the SafeZone app, dialing "711" on any university phone or (405) 694-5242 from any phone to request assistance.
+You can also text the Cleveland County Deputy on Duty at (405) 694-5242.
 Some of our services include: